mowggli/MMM/Interfaces/Demos/Neuroscience/Ivy-sessions-code-1/README.md

 # Ivy sessions initial code Oct 2018

-execute in terminal with command ` ./tiptop`  or ` ./tiptop <S|P|M>` followed by 0,1 or 2 markup file names cotaining each a description of an MMM unit.
+execute in terminal with command ` ./tiptop`  or ` ./tiptop <S|P|M>` followed by 0,1 or 2 markup file names containing each a description of an MMM unit.
 Default used are `Blip-is-blop-MU.txt` and `Blip-is-blop-MU2.txt`.

 ---